tholapz/react-flux-boilerplate/README.md

 React's JSX syntax into standard JavaScript with [Reactify](https://github.com/andreypopp/reactify).

+Then fire up a simple web server at the root directory:

+`http-server`

-After starting the watcher, you can open `index.html` in your browser to open the app.
+After starting the watcher, you can open `http://localhost:8080` in your browser to open the app.